The Potion Diaries Book 1 Review by Amy Alward

-The villain is poorly developed, absolutely cliché, she has no real motivation besides “revenge”, and I literally didn’t even see the need of a villain.
+The villain is poorly developed, and absolutely cliché, she has no real motivation besides “revenge”, and I literally didn’t even see the need for a villain.
 Also, the villain is super powerful, she always shows up in the most inconvenient times, even though it doesn’t make the story move forward.
 It seems like the villain shows up to be “one more challenge” besides the one that they were facing.
 No need, honestly.
-The challenges, the competition, the rivalry between the alchemists were all enough to create conflict.
+The challenges, the competition, and the rivalry between the alchemists were all enough to create conflict.
 She literally didn’t need this.

 I skipped the parts with the villain because it disappointed me THAT much.

 The Potion Diaries Book 1 Review: The Ending